davidegc1/NFL-Game-Predictor/README.md

 # NFL-Game-Predictor
-A deep learning model trained to forecast NFL game results based on past data
+A deep learning model trained to forecast NFL results based on game data

 ---